News

 Corporate collaboration

-Research collaboration strengthens expertise and business development.
+Research collaboration strengthens expertise and future business development.
 New product and service ideas are created in study projects.
 Our campus offers an inspiring operating and networking environment.
 At Aalto's recruitment events, companies meet the top talents of the future.

 Further information: